 Join us during volunteer days to connect and learn more about natural dyes and the plants we grow at Blue Light Junction.
 This is an open space for the community, and all ages and experience levels are welcome.

-Swing by at 209 McAllister St, Baltimore any of the days marked in the calendar anytime during volunteer hours, and find us at the garden right next to the studio
+Swing by at 209 McAllister St, Baltimore, on any of the days marked in the calendar anytime during volunteer hours, and find us at the garden right next to the studio

 Send us a message to volunteers@bluelightjunction.com for any questions you may have.